mechaniputer/libreDSSP/README.md

 # libreDSSP
 ## A GPLv3 Licensed DSSP Interpreter

+libreDSSP (libre Dialog System for Structured Programming) is my attempt to write an interpreter for a very obscure language similar to Forth.
+This language originated in the Soviet Union and was designed for the Setun ternary computer.

 This is a work in progress.
 It isn't complete enough to be very useful yet.

 ## What works: